 Replica of the original model for Big Thunder Mountain Railroad attraction.

-This wild attraction took seven years to design and make it a reality.
+Next on taking A Look at Disneyland’s Bug Thunder Mountain Railroad is the design.
+This wild attraction took seven years to design and make a reality.
 The cost of this attraction was as much as the entire Disneyland park when it opened.
 How crazy is that?
 It is constructed of steel with 9.5 acres of concrete covering the steel.
 Then it was painted to look like the Red Rock Buttes from the Bryce Canyon National Park in the state of Utah.

 The Rainbow Ridge town buildings, that you can see while in line and on your left at the end of the ride, are from the original two attractions that had previously occupied the location where Big Thunder Mountain sits today.
 I like that if they are going to replace an old attraction (not my favorite idea) that they will keep a little something from the old attraction and have it somewhere in the new attraction.
 A little remembrance of the original.
 Gone but not forgotten.